mglagan/mglagan.github.io/README.md

 Welcome to my Spatial Science Portfolio!

 ### About Me
 Hello!
 I'm Marianne G. Lagan, a senior BS Geodetic Engineering student at the University of the Philippines Diliman.
-My academic journey has sparked a strong passion for Spatial Data Science and Geographic Information Systems (GIS) so I’m excited about using these fields to tackle real-world challenges, especially in areas like urban planning and environmental management.
+My academic journey has sparked in me a strong passion for Spatial Data Science and Geographic Information Systems (GIS) so I’m excited about using these fields to tackle real-world challenges, especially in areas like urban planning and environmental management.

 ### Education
 - **BSc in Geodetic Engineering**